aces/Loris-MRI/docs/scripts_md/tarchive_validation.md

 \- Verification of the `ScannerID` of the DICOM study archive (optionally creates a new scanner entry in the database if necessary)

-\- Optionally, creation of candidates as needed and standardization of gender information when creating the candidates (DICOM uses M/F, LORIS database uses Male/Female)
+\- Optionally, creation of candidates as needed and standardization of sex information when creating the candidates (DICOM uses M/F, LORIS database uses Male/Female)